Influenza — or, “the flu” — is a common virus that affects the breathing system.

 And, as always, if you have any questions, just give us a call in the office.
 We’re always happy to help!

-Dr. Mara Richardson joined Kids Plus in 2017.
+Dr. Mara Richardson is a former Kids Plus Provider.